kmac/nhlv/README.md

     - [python-lxml](http://lxml.de/) module
 * [streamlink](https://streamlink.github.io/)
 * a video player.
 Either `vlc` or `mpv` is recommended.
+    - Note: player can be specified via config file.
+If player is not on the system path you may need to setup the full path in the config file.

 This software is tested under linux.
 It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks (bug reports are welcome).

-Note on installing python modules:
+## 1. Installation

+### Via pip

+This project is on the Python Package Index (Pypi) at [nhlv](https://pypi.org/project/nhlv), and can be installed using `pip`.

+1. Run `pip install nhlv`
+2. Run `nhlv --init` to create a configuration directory and populate the `config` file with defaults and the required MLB.tv username and password.
+See the next section for more details.

+### Archlinux

-Install via `pip` (preferably using virtualenv):
+Install `nhlv` via the AUR.

-    pip install requests
-    pip install python-dateutil

 This software is tested under linux.
 It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks.

-## 1. Installation

-1. Clone this repository.
-2. Run `pip install .`
-3. Run `nhlv --init` to create a configuration directory and populate the `config` file with defaults and the required NHL.tv username and password.

 ## 2. Configuration